KaleoSoftware/documentation.kaleosoftware.com/docs/Widget Guide.md

 **Name:**  Descriptive name, like "Widget for JDE (Production)"

 **Board:**  Which Kaleo Board this Widget should be linked to.
-Search willl only show results from the linked Board.
+Search will only show results from the linked Board.

 **Authentication Token:** Leave this field blank and Kaleo will auto-generate a strong authentication token, or you can enter your own.